contactandyc/another-c-library/website/ebook/10-binary-search-trees/index.md

                    F
 ```

-It is erasing leaf nodes (nodes without any children are easy).
+Erasing leaf nodes (nodes without any children) is fairly simple.
 A, C, F, and I can be erased by simply removing the link from their parent to them.
-Erasing nodes that have only one child are relatively simple.
+Erasing nodes that have only one child are also relatively easy.
 You just replace the child.
-To erase E, you would replace E with F.  Replacing nodes with two children isn't too difficult.
-Consider removing H.  If you replaced H with I, the tree would still be intact.
+To erase E, you would replace E with F.  Now consider removing H which has two children.
+If you replaced H with I, the tree would still be intact.
 Replacing D is a bit more challenging as H has two children, and if you replaced D with H, how could H point to B, I, and G.  It isn't that big of a problem.
 If you reconsider what happened when replacing H with I, you might discover that you were replacing H with the next in order value (which would be I).
 If we look for the next in order value after D, you would see that it is E.  E has a child F, so F will first take E's place.
 Next, E can take D's place.
 The rules are:

 ```
 1. If a node is a leaf, unlink it from its parent
 2. If a node only has one child, replace the node with the child
-3. If a node has two children, find the next inorder node and unlink it first using rules 1 and 2.
+3. If a node has two children, find the next in-order node and unlink it first using rules 1 and 2.
 Next, replace the node with the node that was just unlinked.
 ```